OISF/suricata/doc/userguide/devguide/codebase/code-style.rst

 Installing clang-format and git-clang-format
 --------------------------------------------

 clang-format 9 or newer is required.

-On ubuntu 18.04:
+On Ubuntu 24.04:

 - It is sufficient to only install clang-format, e.g.

     .. code-block:: bash

-        $ sudo apt-get install clang-format-9
+        $ sudo apt-get install clang-format-14

 - See http://apt.llvm.org for other releases in case the clang-format version is not found in the default repos.

-On fedora:
+On Fedora:

 - Install the ``clang``  and ``git-clang-format`` packages with